How to Make an iOS App For Your Business? [CHECKLIST]

 iOS App Development: QA and Testing

+While trying to ask the question of how to make an iOS app, we can't forget about QA and testing.
 In modern software development, testing is not a one-off task to perform at the end of the project but a complex process that runs in parallel with development.
 Application testing is a vast topic, but we would like to bring your attention to some key areas:

 Check Device Compatibility